 While psoriasis plaques can appear anywhere on your body, they’re commonly found on the:

-The symptoms of a fungal infection look like psoriasis in many ways.
+The symptoms of a fungal infection are similar to those of psoriasis in many ways.
 Fungal infections can also create raised, red patches of skin.
 These patches may also itch.
 Sometimes, they’ll itch a lot.

 While doctors have yet to identify the exact cause of psoriasis, genetics plays a role.
 Other risk factors include:

-Different types of fungi, called dermatophytes, commonly cause fungal infections.
-You may know this infection by its common name, ringworm.
+Dermatophytes are a common type of fungal group.
+You may know one of the infections that they cause by its common name, ringworm.
 Despite the name, ringworm is caused by a fungus, not a worm.

 Fungal infections are typically superficial and can affect your hair, skin, nails, or anywhere you come into contact with the fungus.
 They’re very contagious and usually picked up from direct contact with any of the following: